 A severe cognitive impairment is a deterioration or loss in intellectual capacity (such as Alzheimer's disease) that places you in jeopardy of harming yourself or others and, therefore, you require substantial supervision by another person.
 It is measured by clinical evidence and standardized tests that reliably measure impairment in short or long term memory; orientation to people, places, or time; and deductive or abstract reasoning.

-The first step in the claims process is to call and speak to one of our customer service consultants.
-They will explain the process and review the initial information we need from you, including the required forms you must complete and submit to begin your claim.
+If you think you meet the eligibility requirements above, call and speak to one of our customer service consultants.
+Our consultants will explain the claims process and review the information we need from you, including the required forms you must submit to begin your claim.

 As part of determining if you're eligible for benefits, we may also:

 your physician, or other persons familiar with your condition.